jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 	- consists of:
 		- low sf6
 		- open fail
-		- close/open fail
 		- 51p2 trip
 		- 51g2 trip
-- Can't trip with PB if low SF6 (can still trip with O/C)
+- Can't trip with PB if low SF6 (can still trip with O/C) - this ok?
 - O/C is just 2x51P and 2x51G
 	- any 50 elements?